Last Updated on June 12, 2023 by Dr Sharon Baisil MD

-Another brilliant idea supporting your love for dosa is to make some changes in the recipe.
+Another brilliant idea supporting your love for dosa is to make some changes to the recipe.
 These changes can be made by adding certain elements that can lower the blood glucose level in the body.

-Dosa is consumed mainly along with the sambar and chutney, coconut is used for chutney preparation which also not suitable for diabetic patients.
+Dosa is consumed mainly along with the sambar and chutney, coconut is used for chutney preparation which is also not suitable for diabetic patients.

 For the chutney, some other ingredients can be tried to reduce the usage of coconut and alternate ingredients can be tried for dosa preparation also to balance the diet suiting a patient with diabetes.